qrpaper/qrpaper/README.md

 ## Slogan
 Salute to Satoshi, every project should inscribe WhitePaper on Bitcoin.

+## Features
+1. This is a Bitcoin-native NFT, distinct from other PFP projects are copy from Ethereum.
+2. It's core mission is to strengthen the consensus of the Bitcoin, serving a practical purpose.
+3. It has a robust economic model, capable of long-term and sustainable growth.

 ## Introduction
 qrpaper converts the white paper into a plain text markdown format, and after splitting it into sentences, encodes each sentence into a QR code,